d10g023/rust/README.md

 # rust

-# Compile one file with rustc
+# compile one file with rustc
 rustc <file_name>.rs

 # create a new project with cargo